Morse-Novikov cohomology for blow-ups of complex manifolds: Introduction

-This cohomology was originally defined by Lichnerowicz (\cite{GL,L}) and Novikov (\cite{N}) in the context of Poisson geometry and Hamiltonian mechanics, respectively.
-It is well used to study the locally conformally K\"{a}hlerian (l.c.K.) and locally conformally symplectic (l.c.s.) structures (\cite{Ba1,Ba2,BK,DO,HR,LLMP,Vai}).
-For a Morse's function $f$ and $\lambda\in\mathbb{R}$, $\textrm{d}_{\lambda \textrm{d}f}$ is the Witten deformation, which is used to prove strong Morse inequalities by E. Witten \cite{W}.
+The Morse-Novikov cohomology was originally defined by A. Lichnerowicz \cite{L} and D. Sullivan \cite{S} in the context of Poisson geometry and infinitesimal computations in topology, respectively.
+It was well used to study the locally conformally K\"{a}hlerian and locally conformally symplectic structures \cite{Ba1,Ba2,BK,DO,HR,LLMP,Vai}.
+S. Novikov \cite{N} introduced a generalization of the classical Morse theory to the case of circle-valued Morse functions.
+A. Pajitnov \cite{P1} observed the relation of the circle-valued Morse theory to the homology with local coefficients and the perturbed de Rham differential; see also \cite[p.
+414-416]{P2}.

-Unfortunately, Morse-Novikov cohomology is much more difficult to calculate than de Rham cohomology, since it depends on $\theta$.
-In \cite{Vai}, Vaisman studied the classical operators of forms on l.c.K. manifolds and proved the finiteness of the dimension of Lichnerowicz cohomology for compact manfiolds.
-The Mayer-Vietoris sequence and Pincar\'{e} duality theorem were generalized on Morse-Novikov cohomology by Haller, S. and Rybicki, T. \cite{HR}.
-Millionschikov, D. V. found the Morse-Novikov cohomology concides with cohomology of the corresponding Lie algebra for the solvmanifolds (more precisely, refer to \cite{M}).
-Le\'{o}n, M., L\'{o}pez, B, Marrero J. C. and Padr\'{o}n, E., (\cite{LLMP}), proved that a compact Riemmannian manifold $X$ endowed with a parallel one-form $\theta$ has trivial Morse-Novikov cohomology, which is proved in a different approach in \cite{OV}.
-By Atiyah-Singer index theorem, Bande, G. and Kotschick, D. (\cite{BK}) found that the Euler characteristic of Morse-Novikov cohomology coincides with the usual Euler characteristic.
-Moreover, there are some results for specific examples, referring to \cite{Ba2,HR,M,O}.
+Unfortunately, the Morse-Novikov cohomology is much more difficult to calculate than the de Rham cohomology, since it depends on a closed one-form.
+Until now, we don't know much about the Morse-Novikov cohomology.
+For instance, the Morse-Novikov cohomology of compact manifolds is finitely dimensional \cite{Vai} and the Mayer-Vietoris sequence, Poincar\'{e} duality theorem hold for the Morse-Novikov cohomology \cite{HR}.
+For completely solvable solvmanifolds, the Morse-Novikov cohomology coincides with the cohomology of the corresponding Lie algebra \cite{Mi}.
+A well-known result is that a compact Riemannian manifold $X$ endowed with a parallel one-form $\theta$ has trivial Morse-Novikov cohomology \cite{LLMP,OV}.
+By Atiyah-Singer index theorem, the Euler characteristic of Morse-Novikov cohomology coincides with the classical Euler characteristic \cite{BK}.
+For a Morse's function $f$ and $\lambda\in\mathbb{R}$, $\textrm{d}_{\lambda \textrm{d}f}$ is just the Witten deformation, which was used to prove strong Morse inequalities by E. Witten \cite{W}.
+Moreover, there are some results for specific examples, see \cite{Ba2,HR,Mi,O1,O2}.
+More geometric, topological and dynamical applications of Morse-Novikov cohomology can be found in \cite{F,P2}.

-In this article, we proved a theorem of Leray-Hirsch type on Morse-Novikov cohomology, which can be used to compute the cohomology of projectivization bundle $\mathbb{P}(E)$, seeing Lemma \ref{3}. \begin{theorem} Let $\pi:E\rightarrow X$ be a smooth fiber bundle over a smooth manifold $X$ and let $\theta$, $\Omega$ be closed $1$-forms on $X$, $E$ respectively.
-Set $\tilde{\theta}=\pi^*\theta$.